jaspreet09915/carousel/README.md

 This repository also includes a working example, similar to the one shown in the link above.
 You can download/clone this repository and set the project up using ```npm install``` . _See the Fresh Setup section below._

+## Modifications
+* Removed the resize-handler.
+Since the carousel was updated to use transitions, the resize handler became insignificant.
+* Added the ability to navigate with they keyboard number row.
+1 goes to the first element, 0 goes to the tenth.

 # Installation and Setup
 This project was created using Webpack and npm.